stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

            Stitch doesn't enforce a limit on the number of tables that you can configure for a single integration.

   - title: "historical sync"
-    ## For this, we should note that setting this date will replicate all files in full that have been modified since the date set here

     content: |
       For example: Let's say we've added a `customers.*\csv` search pattern and set the integration's historical **Start Date** to 1 year.
 During the initial replication job, Stitch will fully replicate the contents of all files that match the search pattern that have been modified in the past year.